-Yemeni officials: Al-Qaida bomb maker killed in US strike
+Al-Qaida bomb master killed in US strike, officials say

-CAIRO (AP) — Yemeni officials and a tribal leader say al-Qaida’s chief bomb maker behind the 2009 Christmas Day plot to down an airliner over Detroit was killed months ago by a U.S. drone strike.
+CAIRO (AP) — Al-Qaida’s chief bomb maker, Ibrahim al-Asiri, who was behind the 2009 Christmas Day plot to down an airliner over Detroit and other foiled aviation-related terror attacks, was killed in a U.S. drone strike, Yemeni officials and a tribal leader said Friday.

-A Yemeni security official said that Ibrahim al-Asiri is dead; a tribal leader and an al-Qaida-linked source also said that he was killed in a U.S. drone strike in the eastern Yemeni governorate of Marib.
+The killing of al-Asiri deals a heavy blow to the group’s capabilities in striking western targets and piles pressure on the group that already lost some of its top cadres over the past years in similar drone strikes.

-The tribal leader said that al-Asiri was struck, along with two or three of his associates, as he stood beside his car.
+A Yemeni security official said that al-Asiri is dead; a tribal leader and an al-Qaida-linked source also said that he was killed in a U.S. drone strike in the eastern Yemeni governorate of Marib.

-They spoke on condition of anonymity because they weren’t authorized to brief reporters.
+The tribal leader said that al-Asiri was struck, along with two or four of his associates, as he stood beside his car.
+He added that al-Asiri’s wife, who hails from the well-known al-Awaleq tribe in the southern governorate of Shabwa, was briefly held months ago by the UAE-backed forces and later released.

 Most Read Nation & World Stories